MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-anti.md

 A Left anti  join brings only rows from the left table that don't have any matching rows from the right table.

-This article demonstrates, with a practical example, how to perform a merge operation using the Left anti join as the join kind.
+This article demonstrates, with a practical example, how to do a merge operation using the Left anti join as the join kind.

 >[!Note]
 >Samples used in this article are only to showcase the concepts.
 The concepts showcased here apply to all queries in Power Query.